 Our future success depends, in part, on our ability to continue to attract and retain highly skilled employees.
 We believe that there is, and will continue to be, intense competition for highly skilled management, technical, sales and other employees with experience in our industry.
 In addition, we have experienced and may continue to experience employee turnover as a result of the ongoing "great resignation" occurring throughout the U.S. economy.
 New employees require training, take time before they achieve full productivity, and may not become as productive as we expect, and we may be unable to hire or retain sufficient numbers of qualified individuals.
-In addition, our new Open Work hybrid approach to work, announced in February 2021, may not meet the expectations of our workforce.
+Additionally, we have focused our hiring efforts on areas such as Segment, Engage and Flex, and we've frozen the vast majority of new hires and backfills outside of these core areas.
+In addition, our remote-first approach to work may not meet the expectations of our workforce.
 Further, labor is subject to external factors that are beyond our control, including our industry's highly competitive market for skilled workers and leaders, cost inflation, the COVID-19 pandemic and workforce participation rates.
-We must provide competitive compensation packages and a high quality work environment to hire, retain and motivate employees.
+We must provide competitive compensation packages and a high-quality work environment to hire, retain and motivate employees.
+Volatility in, or the actual or perceived lack of performance of, our stock price may affect our ability to attract, motivate and retain key employees.
+Furthermore, in September of 2022, we announced the Restructuring Plan, which may have an impact on our ability to hire, retain and motivate employees.
 If we are unable to retain and motivate our existing employees and attract qualified employees to fill key positions, we may be unable to manage our business effectively, including the development, marketing and sale of our products, which could adversely affect our business, results of operations and financial condition.
-To the extent we hire employees from competitors, we also may be subject to allegations that they have been improperly solicited or divulged proprietary or other confidential information.
-Volatility in, or lack of performance of, our stock price may also affect our ability to attract and retain key employees.
-If we are unable to retain our employees, our business, results of operations and financial condition could be adversely affected.
+To the extent we hire employees from competitors, we also may be subject to allegations that they have been improperly